 Nearly all universities offer extra money in the form of scholarships or bursaries to help with the cost of going to university.
 These are in addition to student loans and you don’t have to pay them back.
 They might take the form of cash or discounted services or accommodation.
 Some universities also offer fee waivers that will reduce the loan that you have to pay back.

-These funding extend to both Masters and postgraduate diploma courses leading to inclusion in the HCPC or NMC register.
+This funding extends to both Masters and postgraduate diploma courses leading to inclusion in the HCPC or NMC register.
 Postgraduate certificate programmes are not covered.
 All paramedic courses are currently excluded.

 The legislation covers courses of at least two years in duration.
 However, 18 month courses are automatically designated as two year courses, and therefore eligible for student finance, as long as they meet the requirement that students attend the course (at the institution or elsewhere) for at least 8 weeks in the final year.